Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Matters aren’t helped by the fact that Moz seems to be mixing a new interface with its old one at the moment — if you click its ‘Domain Overview’ option you’ll see its new interface, but any other option will take you back to the old one.

-That’s not to say that the Moz interface is particularly hard to use — it’s just not as intuitive as Semrush’s.
+That’s not to say that the Moz interface is particularly hard to use — it’s just not as slick or intuitive as Semrush’s.

 Semrush also gives you more contextual help — every piece of data has an icon beside it highlighting what the information provided means; and any error identified by a site audit is accompanied by a ‘Why and how to fix it’ link, which when clicked provides you with very ‘actionable’ information about your problem and potential resolutions (see screenshot below for an example).